The healthiest diet is one which optimizes the amount of nutrients, and decreases the amount of toxins or antinutrients.

 Dairy can cause acne in some individuals.
 However, yogurt and cheese does not.
 “In this meta-analysis we found a positive relationship between dairy, total milk, whole milk, low-fat and skim milk consumption and acne occurrence.
 In contrary, no significant association between yogurt/cheese and acne development was observed.”
 Dairy intake and acne development: A meta-analysis of observational studies, Aghasi et al 201906 However, looking at the chart, the precision of the results is underwhelming:

 If you have the genetic ability to produce lactase, can you permanently become lactose intolerant if you go too long without having dairy?
 I haven't found a 100% conclusive answer for this.
-I have read that persons losing the ability to produce lactase underwent trauma to the intestines such as antibiotics (an epigenetic phenotype).
+I have read that persons losing the ability to produce lactase underwent trauma to the intestines such as from antibiotics (an epigenetic phenotype).
 Also, I read some literature that those who quit dairy for a long time, were able to reintroduce dairy slowly, but the statement was anecdotal.

 “You can also buy meat that is raised without the use of any hormones.
 Interestingly, however, the amounts of steroid hormones in untreated and hormone-treated beef are virtually identical.
 It’s just that the animals that aren’t treated take a bit longer to mature.
 More to the point, the amount of hormones you ingest when you eat meat is miniscule compared to the hormones produced by your own body.”
 Coincidentally, fiber reduces circulating estrogen.
 Monica Reinagel, MS, LD/N, CNS